rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 The week number is very popular in Europe.
 After I worked in France for awhile I find that I like it.
 In meetings you can say "in week 48 we need to accomplish the following" and everyone knows what dates you mean.
 There are widgets and applications for IOS and Android to show Weeks if you want to quickly see what a week number translates to on a calendar.

+**Installation Instructions**

+Open the Extension Manager flatpak, click the `Browse` tab at the top, then type `customize clock on Lock Screen`.
+Once Extension Manager finds `customize clock on Lock Screen` click on the `Instal...` button.

 ----------------------------------------------------------------

 #### GSConnect